zmyer/strimzi-kafka-operator/design/kafka-upgrade/README.md

 }
 ```

+### Reconciliation loop

 The changes to the reconciliation loop are limited to support for the `version`
-in the CR and what to do when it changes.
+in the CR and what to do when it is observed to change.

-1. Convert `version` → image name
-2. Compare that image name with the images name of the SS (or each pod?)
-3. Id different compute `upgrade`.
+The other changes the user makes in the CR as part of the upgrade process are already handled by the CO, since they're just `config` changes.

+Detecting a changed version will be done using an annotation on the Kafka `StatefulSet`.
+Comparing the existing SS's `strimzi.io/kafka-version` annotation with the `Kafka.spec.kafka.version`

+1. If `oldVersion == newVersion` then no upgrade is being performed and we are done.
-3. If different, determine whether it's an upgrade or downgrade and whether the protocol or message format has changed between versions.
+2. Otherwise, compute `upgrade = new Upgrade(oldVersion, newVersion)` and determine whether it's an upgrade or downgrade.
+    1. If Upgrade:
-    1. If `from.messageVersion() != kafka.spec.kafka.config."log.message.format.version"` then abort with an error
+        1. If `oldVersion.messageVersion() != kafka.spec.kafka.config."log.message.format.version"` then abort with an error
-    2. If Upgrade:
-        1. Set proto version and log version in applied Kafka config (if not already set explicitly)
+        2. Set proto version and log version in applied Kafka config (if not already set explicitly)
         2. Update image in SS
         3. Rolling update
         4. If `upgrade.requiresProtocolUpgrade()`: